 Alleged violence against another family member might be considered an assault or similar offense.

 Depending on the offense, a person convicted of a domestic violence charge may spend time in jail, be prevented from seeing loved ones, or receive other consequences enforced by law; but these aren’t the only repercussions of having an offense on your record.

 Being convicted of domestic violence offense can result in problems in your work and personal life, as well.

-What Are the Social & Legal Consequences From a Domestic Violence Charge?
+What Are the Consequences of Domestic Violence Charges?

 A person convicted of a domestic violence offense could face one or several of the following: